janogonzalez/janogonzalez.github.io/_posts/2014-05-02-tdd-and-the-true-path.md

 ---
 layout: post
-title: "TDD and the True Path"
+title: TDD and the True Path
+description: A koan about the one true way to program
 date: 2014-05-02 21:00:00
 tags: koans
 ---